Master in Advanced Materials Science

 Usually, most theoretical classes are held within the 1st and 2nd terms of the program, yet certain classes may also take place during the 3rd term.
 While following the program, students will carry out research and experimental work either at the MISiS laboratories or at the Institutes of the Russian Academy of Sciences (Institute of Solid State Physics, Institute of Physical Chemistry, and Institute of Materials Science and Metallurgy).

 Most research work is conducted during the 3rd term of the program.
 Upon the termination of their research activities, students prepare a Research Account which will be partially covered in their dissertation.

-During the 4th terms students are mainly engaged in working at their dissertations.
+During the 4th terms, students are mainly engaged in working on their dissertations.

 After the program is completed, students who have not prepared their master's thesis, receive a Certificate, and those who prepared and defended it, - the master's diploma of "Advanced Materials Science".

 Admission to International Master’s Programs at MISiS is open to both Russian and international students.
 Given that all classes will be conducted in English, we recommend that non-native speakers of English achieve a TOEFL score of at least 525 (paper-based) or 200 (computer-based) prior to admission.
 To apply for a two-year Master’s program at MISiS, the applicant must hold a Bachelor’s degree in a related field.
 Upon the completion of the program of study at MISiS, the applicant will receive a Russian State diploma and a European Diploma Supplement.